GaraziLS/React-Apuntes/Apuntes/components.md

 }
 ```

-However this will throw an error because props is an object and objects aren't valid as react childs.
+However this will throw an error because props is an object and objects aren't valid as react children.
 We need to call the prop itself (the tag, not the content) inside the component too:

 ```
 export default function(props) {